Shutdown Has Frontline Workers and Washington Families Reeling

 Tell Congress: Lower health care costs.
 Protect federal workers and fund public services.

-Our union is playing a leading role in protecting public services on the national level.
-This week, a joint AFSCME-AFGE lawsuit stopped the president’s attempts to fire federal workers during the shutdown.
+Our union is playing a leading role in protecting public services on the national level and here in Washington state.